apple2accumulator/merlin32/README.md

-# Merlin32
+# Merlin32-v1.1-accumulator (forked from Merlin32 v1.0)
-The Merlin 32 assembler for the Apple II from Brutal Deluxe Software.
+This version of the assembler was forked from the 1.0 version of the Merlin32 assembler from Brutal Deluxe Software.
-More information, documentation, etc available at:
+The original from Brutal Delux Software now has an updated 1.1 version.
+It is recommeneded that you use that one instead:

 	http://www.brutaldeluxe.fr/products/crossdevtools/merlin/